-- Basketball and Volley Ball is not allowed at this time. - Pickleball: no more than four (4) people at the court at any given time. - No more than two (2) people per court at any given time (singles play only, no doubles). - Follow the above listed social distancing and hygiene protocols.
+- Basketball and Volley Ball is not allowed at this time. - Pickleball: not allowed at this time. - Follow the above listed social distancing and hygiene protocols.

-Other Organized Outdoor Programs: Not allowed until further notice.
+Other Organized Outdoor/Indoor Programs: Not allowed until further notice.

 Guidance on Public Restroom Maintenance at Parks and Recreation Areas: